makubacki/tianocore.github.io/EDK-II-Code-Formatting.md

 2. Use the `stuart*` commands to pull the Uncrustify application into the edk2 workspace
 3. Set up the ability to run Uncrustify locally (for example, using the Visual Studio Code Uncrustify plugin)
 4. Make and test code changes
+5. Format code locally using Uncrustify (for example, using the Visual Studio Code Uncrustify plugin)
-5. Run EDK II CI locally to verify UncrustifyCheck passes
+6. Run EDK II CI locally to verify UncrustifyCheck passes
-6. Send the code patch to the EDK II mailing list
+7. Send the code patch to the EDK II mailing list

 ## Installing Uncrustify